Compton Police Department: 1993 Death of Officers Burrell and MacDonald

 On the night of February 22, 1993, at about 11 p.m., Compton Police Officer Kevin Michael Burrell, 29, and Reserve Officer James Wayne MacDonald, 24, made a routine traffic stop in Compton, at the intersection of Rosecrans Avenue and Dwight Avenue, on a red 1992 Chevrolet 454 pickup truck being driven by Regis Deon Thomas.
 As the officers exited their patrol car and approached the pickup truck, Thomas exited his vehicle and opened fire on both officers.
-Both officers were knocked down to the ground by bullet wounds to their limbs, despite wearing bulletpoof vests.
+Both officers were knocked down to the ground by bullet wounds to their limbs, despite wearing bulletproof vests.
 According to trial testimony, Thomas shot at their heads execution-style.
 Both officers were wearing bulletproof vests and were found lying face down near their patrol car with their guns holstered.
 There were nine spent nine-millimeter shell casings in front of the patrol car.
 Burrell died of multiple gunshot wounds to the arm, face, left foot, and head.
 MacDonald was also shot four times, in his left armpit, middle back, upper back, and behind the right ear, and died of a gunshot wound to the chest.
 Thomas was tried, convicted and sentenced to death.